kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/learning-with-others.md

 ## Learning From Mentors, Coaches, and Industry Professionals

 In today’s hyper-connected world, you do not need to wait until you get into the workplace or get a boss for you to enjoy professional support from an industry coach or mentor.
-In addition to your Faculty as a source of support and inspiration, industry experts and coaches play an important role in your learning, professional development, and readiness for the workplace.
+In addition to your instructors, who act as a source of guidance and support, industry experts and coaches play an important role in your learning, professional development, and readiness for the workplace.

 <aside>